Watch Lana Del Rey's Ethereal Video for New Song "Love"

 Lana plays an old-school lounge singer in the vintage-feeling video, interspersed with shots of pretty young things living and loving at large in an idyllic era.
 It's got her signature art-house feel—and then takes a turn for the fantastical, as the whole cast of characters gets transported to a dreamy alien planet.

-Watch Lana head for the stars in the video, above.
+Watch Lana head for the stars in the video below.